CodeForFoco/codeforfoco.github.io/_posts/blog/2019-09-19-board-proposal.md

 Only after a topic of conversation or action has been debated for a few cycles without a clearly mutually-agreed course of action should a vote be taken.
 (Robert’s Rules of Order and all that should be considered, but are not committed here.
 Because so far no such structure has been useful.
-In the event that it should become so, those details should be enumerated here.)
+In the event that it should become useful, those details should be enumerated here.)